Should I lock in my mortgage rate today?

 When should you lock in a mortgage rate?

 Borrowers typically can’t lock in a rate until after the initial loan approval — and they worry that by locking in too early, they might miss the opportunity for a better rate before they complete a purchase, or that they might get stuck paying extra to extend the lock once it expires.

-A longer rate lock is more expensive.
+A longer rate lock is more expensive, though.
 For example, a borrower who chooses a 30-day lock on a fixed-rate 30-year loan might pay a 4 percent rate and zero points, while a 60-day lock might cost 1 point (equal to 1 percent of the loan) or a slightly higher rate with a half-point.

 However, when mortgage rates are rising, you might consider locking the lower rate as soon as possible.
-It’s a gamble, because no one really knows what interest rates are going to do — they’re set based on a variety of factors that can change from day to day.
+It’s a gamble, of course, because no one really knows what interest rates are going to do — they’re set based on a variety of factors that can change from day to day — and while they could keep climbing, they could fall too.
 It might be helpful to look at rates from the past 60 days to get a sense of how they fluctuate.
+Also pay attention to when the next Federal Reserve Board meeting is and what changes, if any, it’s expected to make to interest rates.